spring-ai-community/mcp-annotations/README.md

     /**
      * Handle sampling requests with a synchronous implementation.
-     * Note: clientId is now required for all @McpSampling annotations.
+     * Note: clients are required for all @McpSampling annotations.
      * @param request The create message request
      * @return The create message result
      */
-    @McpSampling(clientId = "default-client")
+    @McpSampling(clients = "default-client")
     public CreateMessageResult handleSamplingRequest(CreateMessageRequest request) {
         // Process the request and generate a response return CreateMessageResult.builder()